Cambodia healthcare System

 Learn about the Healthcare & Insurance Options for Expats in Cambodia

-Overview of Healthcare System in Cambodia
+Overview of the Healthcare System in Cambodia

-Though the healthcare system of Cambodia has significantly improved in the last two decades, access to standard medication and healthcare is particularly problematic and mostly inaccessible for rural Cambodians.
+Though the Cambodia healthcare system has significantly improved in the last two decades, access to standard medication and healthcare is particularly problematic and mostly inaccessible for rural Cambodians.
 The government is trying to reform the health financing system, and its commitment to the cause of Universal Health Coverage is apparent.
 It has been found that disbursing funds at the level of primary care is favorable for the poor.
 The in-patient care at public hospitals is pro-poor.

 How the Cambodian Healthcare Works for Expats